TESLauncher/TESLauncher/README.md

 # TESLauncher

+> [!WARNING]
-### NOTE: This project is unfinished and is not even in alpha stage.
+> This project is unfinished.
 Do not have any expectations.

 Yet another launcher for Minecraft
 ![images/Screenshot.png](images/Screenshot.png)